WasfiJ/argparse2/README.md

 You can additionnaly provide a `max_use_err` string to lecture the user about all the evils of his redundant behaviour.

 ## Help formatting customization
+### Custom `width`
+argparse sets width automatically based on terminal width.

+If you want a custom width, you can use new argument `width` : `argparse.ArgumentParser(.., width=132, ..)` without exceeding terminal width.

 ### Smarter `ArgumentDefaultsHelpFormatter`
 If the help string you provide already talks about defaults (containes "default " or `%(default)s`), no default indication is appended.
 ```python